my68tron/ContactTrackerWebApp/README.md

 # ContactTrackerWebApp

-This is a Django based web app which will be used to get data from its Android app
+This is a Django based web app which will be used to get data from its Android based app

 # How to setup